---->

 entering another body energised, enlivened or motivated it.

-In all of these uses, proposed 'effluvia' directly caused actions
+In most of these uses, the proposed 'effluvia' directly caused actions

 in bodies.
-Gilbert's theory was quite different in involving a
+Gilbert's physics theory was quite different in involving a

 variety of effluvia some of which he reasoned were probably